Prineville, Oregon Installation

 CLIENT: Network Technology Company

-RESULTS: I researched Prineville thoroughly and had a couple key conversations with the client about what they specifically wanted to highlight in this piece both before and after I photographed the area.
+RESULTS: I researched Prineville thoroughly and had a couple of key conversations with the client about what they specifically wanted to highlight in this piece both before and after I photographed the area.
 I stayed in Prineville for a number of days capturing it all with my camera.
-While I was there, I met people that lived there (enjoyed the wonderful diners there), and visited the historic museum to enrich my knowledge of the area.
-There are amazing natural landmarks near by: Smith Rock to the West, Prineville Reservoir South of town, then Stein Pillar and the Painted Hills East of Prineville.
+While I was there, I met people that lived there (enjoyed the wonderful diners there) and visited the historic museum to enrich my knowledge of the area.
+There are amazing natural landmarks nearby: Smith Rock to the West, Prineville Reservoir South of town, then Stein Pillar and the Painted Hills East of Prineville.
 I photographed them all, the amazing Crooked River, and everything in between.
 The town, resting beneath a number of majestic plateaus, has a wonderful history where they proudly built their own railroad (without State assistance) to stay relevant during the building of the railroad system in Oregon.
 I edited my photos down to the best of my tour and created a scene that represented the full area East to West with the majestic Court House in the middle.
 I endeavored to show the historic charm of the area…so many buildings from different areas are preserved and still in use really making it a special historic town.

-SIZE/MEDIUM: 6 feet high x 25 feet wide x 2”deep / Digitally Printed Dibond
+SIZE/MEDIUM: 6 feet high x 25 feet wide x 2” deep / Digitally Printed Dibond